richardrigutins/vscode-csharp-shortcuts/README.md

 ![add project reference](images/add-project-reference-context-menu.png)
 - _Manage NuGet packages_: manage the installed NuGet packages, or search and install new ones
 - _Manage user secrets_ : initialize and open the secrets.json file to manage user secrets
+- _Build project_: build the project
+- _Clean project_: clean the project
+- _Rebuild project_: rebuild the project

 This extensions adds the following shortcuts to the contextual menu for .sln files:
 - _Add existing projects to a solution_: visually add or remove projects from a solution
+- _Build solution_: build the solution
+- _Clean solution_: clean the solution
+- _Rebuild solution_: rebuild the solution

 ## Extension Settings